 - Why Do I Need a Digital Caliper?

 - What to Look For in a Digital Caliper

 1. Editor's Pick: Mitutoyo Digimatic Caliper

 Mitutoyo is one of the biggest names in measurements, and its digital calipers are some of the best you’ll find.
 Of course, that means they aren’t cheap, either, but when it comes to precision and accuracy, that’s little surprise.
 Resistant to coolant, water, and oil, these are designed for commercial machine shop use.
-Accurate to +/- 0.001-inches or 0.02 mm, they also have a large printed scale if you’re more old school.
+Accurate to +/- 0.001 inches or 0.02 mm, they also have a large printed scale if you’re more old school.

 2. TACKLIFE Digital Vernier Caliper

-Offering an IP54 waterproof battery holder, this digital caliper offers some liquid and dust resistant.
+Offering an IP54 waterproof battery holder, this digital caliper offers some liquid and dust resistance.
 It has a large screen for easy-to-read results.
 It also shows you inches in fractional form in the screen as well as decimal.
 Professionals might laugh, but if you need fractional inches and aren’t good at making the conversion in your head, this option is a lifesaver.

 3. Adoric Digital Caliper

 This recommendation isn’t the most precise in the world, measuring down to just 0.1 mm or 0.01 inches, but that’s enough for most users and they have one big advantage.
 That price.
 These are some of the most affordable digital calipers you’ll find anywhere, but they are missing the tension thumb screw found on more expensive designs.
 But if all you need is the occasional tiny measurement, this should be more than enough.